a fourth-year Ph.D student studying in

 C++ has been my "mother tone" for many years.
 I value myself as a top-tier C++ programmer and I am still learning new stuffs in C++ almost every day, which I really enjoy.

 Thanks to my C++ skills I am also reasonable good at C.

 Python is almost always my first choice of scripting language whenever I want to hack up something quickly.
-Ruby is another language in my toolbox for the same purpose but I do not use it as much.

 Despite my proficiency in system-level languages, I do write codes in functional languages a lot.
-Haskell and Racket are my go-to choice when I program functionally.
+Haskell and Racket are my go-to choices when I program functionally.
 I could also write SML codes but not as much as the other two.